deeepwin/lego-cnn/README.md

 ## Project Description

-The project is based on the Balloon example provided with Mask R-CNN project.
-Hence, the folder and data organisation is the same [Balloon](https://github.com/matterport/Mask_RCNN/tree/master/samples/balloon).
+This project is based on the Balloon example provided with Mask R-CNN project.
+Hence, the folder and data organisation is the same.
+Have a look here to get startet:  [Balloon](https://github.com/matterport/Mask_RCNN/tree/master/samples/balloon).
 You can find the project specific files including the notebooks here:

-`../samples/lego`

-## Run on Colab

-This is the easiest way.

-1. Copy the entire Github project to your Google drive.
-2. Copy the dataset into the folder **../datasets/lego**, this might take some time
-2. Open a web browser, go to your Google Drive and double-click on the **train_lego_on_colab.ipynb** notebook
-3. Click on **Open with Google Colaboratory**
-4. Make sure to connect your Google Drive to Colab.
-This is a button on the left top side.
-5. You might need to adjust the paths in the Notebook **/content/drive/My Drive/lego-cnn**
-6. Run the notebook

 ## Data

-Training, validation and evaluation data sets must be placed here:

-`../datasets/lego`

-There are two datasets, all sets contain 1280 training images and 256 validation images.
-Each data set has the same 8 test images (eval).
-All images are of size 800x600px.The dataset differ in:
+There are two datasets that you can use.
+All datasets contain 1280 training images and 256 validation images.
+Each data set has the same 8 test images (eval folder).
+All images are of size 800x600px.The datasets differ in the follwwing way:

-1. Dataset6, contains approximately 9 LEGO's per image which results in 11520 LEGO's to train.
+Dataset6: Contains approximately 9 LEGO's per image which results in 11520 LEGO's for training.
 All LEGO's are not adjacent.
 This is the easy dataset.

-2. Dataset22, contains approximately 22 LEGO's per image which results in 28160 LEGO's to train.
+Dataset22: Contains approximately 22 LEGO's per image which results in 28160 LEGO's for training.
 All LEGO's are adjeaent.
 This is the hard dataset.

 Both datasets are in a zip archive.
 Just unzip and use either or.
+Place the datasets here in the project folder:

+`../datasets/lego/train`
+`../datasets/lego/val`
+`../datasets/lego/eval`

+## Run on Colab

+This is the easiest way to run this project.

+1. Open a web browser, go to your Google Drive
+2. Copy the entire Github project to your top level Google drive
+2. Copy the dataset into the folder **../datasets/lego** as described in the previous section
+4. Double-click on the **train_lego_on_colab.ipynb** notebook
+5. Click on **Open with Google Colaboratory**
+6. Make sure to connect your Google Drive to Colab.
+This is a button on the left top side
+7. You might need to adjust the paths in the notebook **/content/drive/My Drive/lego-cnn**
+8. Run the notebook

-## Train on Local Machine
+## Run on Local Machine

+To run on your local machine is a bit more tricky.
 This project requires TensorFlow 1.x.
 You need to use the *reqirements.txt* file to install the correct versions of the packages.
 This is critical.
 If you use Anaconda, install correct Python environment first through the Anaconda terminal:

 `conda create --name maskrcnn python=3.5.5 conda activate maskrcnn